sergeyfrolov95/board_project/README.md

 # Imageboard written on Django framework.

 This imageboard approach to discuss news or other different things.
-In threads (themes to discuss) you can post comments and share pictures with messages.
+In threads (themes to discuss) you can post comments and share pictures in messages.

 ## Prerequisites